VCityTeam/3DUSE/Install.md

    * [Graphviz](http://www.graphviz.org/)

-### Building VCity with Cmake
+### Building from sources
- * Use cmake (`cmake-gui.exe`)
+Proceed with using cmake ([`cmake-gui.exe`](https://cmake.org/runningcmake/))
   * **Configure stage warning**: on the pop-up window that raises when configuring the cmake project assert that cmake detects the generator as being "Visual Studio 14 2015 **Win64**".
 Not only assert that the generator is Visual Studio 2015 (which is the 14th of Visual Studio) but also **assert that the generated code is 64 bits (Win64)**.
 If it is not properly set then set it manually (with the rolling down menu).